News:

 Last Modified 1 Jun 2020

 Father David Shattuck, b.
-4 Aug 1713, Groton, Middlesex, Massachusetts Find all individuals with events at this location, d.
+4 Aug 1713, Groton, Middlesex, Massachusetts Find all individuals with events at this locationd.
 29 Apr 1774, Pepperell, Middlesex, Massachusetts Find all individuals with events at this location (Age 60 years)

 Relationship Birth

 Mother Dorothy Varnum, b.
-1715, d.
+1715 d.
 23 Dec 1756, Pepperell, Middlesex, Massachusetts Find all individuals with events at this location (Age 41 years)

 Relationship Birth

-Married 25 Feb 1736
+Marriage 25 Feb 1736

 Family ID F15003 Group Sheet | Family Chart

 Family Anna Robbins, b.
-14 Nov 1745, Ipswich, Essex, Massachusetts Find all individuals with events at this location, d.
+14 Nov 1745, Ipswich, Essex, Massachusetts Find all individuals with events at this locationd.
 28 Apr 1816, Westport Island, Lincoln, Maine Find all individuals with events at this location (Age 70 years)

-Married 16 Mar 1786 Edgecomb, Lincoln, Maine Find all individuals with events at this location
+Marriage 16 Mar 1786 Edgecomb, Lincoln, Maine Find all individuals with events at this location

 Children

 +1.
 Dolly Shattuck, b.
 Feb.
-28,1787, Westport Island, Lincoln, Maine Find all individuals with events at this location, d.
-28 Feb 1849 (Age ~ 62 years) [Birth]
+28,1787, Westport Island, Lincoln, Maine Find all individuals with events at this locationd.
+28 Feb 1849 (Age 62 years) [Father: Birth] [Mother: Birth]

 +2.
 Hannah Shattuck, b.
-20 Sep 1791, Westport Island, Lincoln, Maine Find all individuals with events at this location, d.
-19 Mar 1812 (Age 20 years) [Birth]
+20 Sep 1791, Westport Island, Lincoln, Maine Find all individuals with events at this locationd.
+19 Mar 1812 (Age 20 years) [Father: Birth] [Mother: Birth]

 Last Modified 1 Jun 2020